One of the most important parts of marketing is to identify your target market.

 Creating a buyer persona for your marketing niche is similar to creating a character for a book or a story.
 It is also similar to an actor’s portrayal of a character in a play or a movie.
 To get more sales, you need to build relationships.
 Relationships are built by people, not products.

-When you visualize your ideal customer you will be able to increase sales and book more parties!
+When you visualize your ideal customer you will be able to increase sales!

 By creating and developing a persona similar to your customer, you will be building a relationship with that potential customer.